Johor Bahru skyline in 2026

 Living in Johor Bahru:

-Discover the southern metropolis in 2026: a dynamic economic hub, an unbeatable cost of living, and an open door to the neighboring city-state.
+Discover the southern metropolis in 2026: a thriving economic crossroads, an unbeatable cost of living and a gateway to the neighbouring city-state.

 Johor Bahru in 2026: The Metropolis of the Future

-Located at the southern tip of the Malay Peninsula, Johor Bahru (often simply called "JB") is no longer just a border crossing town.
-In 2026, it has established itself as a serious alternative to Kuala Lumpur and especially Singapore for thousands of expatriates and local professionals.
+Located at the southern tip of the Malay Peninsula, Johor Bahru (often simply called "JB") is no longer just a border town you pass through.
+In 2026, it has established itself as a serious alternative to Kuala Lumpur, and above all to Singapore, for thousands of expats and local professionals.

-With a metropolitan population now exceeding 1.8 million, JB offers a unique multicultural living environment where Malays, Chinese, and Indians coexist in the harmony that defines Malaysia's very identity.
-This diversity is reflected in every street, every market, and every festival, offering newcomers an exceptionally rich cultural immersion.
+With a population now exceeding 1.8 million across its metropolitan area, JB offers a uniquely multicultural way of life where Malays, Chinese and Indians live side by side in a harmony that defines the very identity of Malaysia.
+This diversity is reflected in every street, every market and every festival, giving newcomers a rare and rich cultural immersion.

-"Living in Johor Bahru means enjoying Singapore salaries while having the expenses of a Malaysian city.
-It is the best financial compromise in Southeast Asia."
+"Living in Johor Bahru means enjoying Singapore salaries while spending like you live in a Malaysian city.
+It's the best financial trade-off in Southeast Asia."

 Why choose Johor Bahru?

-Thanks to the new RTS Link operational since late 2026, connect JB city center to Singapore in just 6 minutes.
-No more suffering through the legendary traffic jams of the bridges (Causeway and Second Link).
+Thanks to the new RTS Link, operational since late 2026, you can travel from central JB to Singapore in just 6 minutes.
+No more enduring the legendary traffic jams on the bridges (the Causeway and the Second Link).

 6 min Average travel time